-As such, I have decided that parts of the documents are conditionally exempt under section 47F of the FOI Act.
+I have decided that the information referred to above is conditionally exempt under section 47F of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
-I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 6.4 below.
+I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 4.4 below.

-6.3 Section 47G of the FOI Act - Business Affairs
+5.4 Section 47G(1)(a) of the FOI Act - Business Affairs

-Section 47G(1)(a) of the FOI Act provides that a document is conditionally exempt if its disclosure would disclose information concerning the business, commercial or financial affairs of an organisation, where disclosure would, or could reasonably be expected to, unreasonably affect the organisation in respect of its lawful business, commercial or financial affairs.
+Section 47G(1)(a) of the FOI Act permits conditional exemption of documents containing business information where disclosure of that information would, or could reasonably be expected to, unreasonably affect the organisation adversely in respect of its lawful business, commercial or financial affairs.